 - FAQs on removing IC System from your credit report

 Is IC System a legitimate company?

-Founded in 1938 by Jack and Ruth Erickson, it’s a big player in the debt collections industry, so you’re dealing with experienced collectors.
+Founded in 1938 by Jack and Ruth Erickson, IC System is a big player in the debt collection industry, so you’re dealing with experienced collectors, not a scam.
 IC System generally purchases debts from third-party companies for pennies on the dollar and then attempts to collect on them to turn a profit.
 This is common practice for collection agencies, and many times, they have the wrong information.
 The debt they are contacting you about might not even be yours.